hpssjellis/maker100-eco/README.md

 So for the price of 3 PortentaH7 with LoRa Vision shields I can get a full class set of 15 MCU of both types (XIAO-sense and RAK) that span my complete curriculum

+Probably a good idea to spend a bit of money purchasing the clips (rigs) for connecting the Sticker Trackers to serial ports.

 </details>